dthyresson/polo/README.md

     @poll.delay.publish_to_voters

-using Delayed Jonb to queue up sending each SMS.
+using Delayed Job to queue up sending each SMS.

 A vote belongs to a specific voter and is identified by a short_url hashid.
 This hashid is used to view the vote in a browser such as

     /votes/MEgvV4

+Hashids are based on the vote's id and hashed according to the settings in the `config/initializers/hashids.rb` initializer.

+    HASHID_MINIMUM_LENGTH = ENV['HASHID_MINIMUM_LENGTH'] || 6
+    HASHID_SALT = ENV['HASHID_SALT'] || "MARCO POLO, the subject of this memoir, was born at Venice in the year 1 254."

+The length and salt used can be changed via environments variables.

 When a vote is cast, a voter cannot change their vote.